 The main challenge here is remembering to savour.
-To help with that, you could attach it to another habit, for example your belly breathing practice, brushing your teeth or even washing the dishes.
+To help with that, you could attach it to another habit, for example your belly breathing practice, brushing your teeth, your daily walk or even washing the dishes.
 It doesn’t matter what you are doing, you can cultivate a sense of awareness around the task and a sense of wonder and awe at the process.

 Otherwise use positive emotions or events as a ‘positive trigger’ to remember to enjoy the moment.
 It doesn’t have to be a monumental action like climbing a mountain, but it can still be savoured as if you had just reached the summit of Mount Everest.